Sunday, December 10, 2023

 Your appeal will be reviewed by the Greater Elkhart County Stormwater Partnership Advisory Board.
 They will send a written determination by certified mail.
 If you do not agree with the Advisory Board, you have 15 days to resubmit the appeal along with any supporting information.
 This will be taken to the Goshen Board of Public Works and Safety.

-Answer: Please visit the Developers/Builders section of the Greater Elkhart County Stormwater Partnership by clicking here.
+Answer: Please visit the Construction page of the Elkhart County Soil and Water Conservation District (SWCD) page here.

-Answer: Individual construction sites that disturb less than an acre but are part of a “larger common plan of development or sale” still have to meet all the requirements of Rule 5, including the submittal process.
+Answer: Individual construction sites that disturb less than an acre but are part of a “larger common plan of development or sale” still have to meet all the requirements of the Construction Stormwater General Permit (CSGP), including the submittal process.
 A common example would be a lot in a subdivision.
 Typically, for residential lots, the developer submits a Stormwater Pollution Prevention Plan (SWPPP) that covers all of the lots in the subdivision.
 Builders on each individual lot have to follow that overall plan.

 Another example is when parcels are sold together for the express purpose of development.
 For example, if 3-acre parcels are sold together with the purpose of building a house on each lot, that is a "larger common plan of development or sale."
 There should be a SWPPP submittal for the entire area to be developed or individual submittals for each house as it is built, prior to construction.